almaan/stereoscope/README.md

 Having estimated the proportions using all three methods, we can now compare them.
 As a performance metric we compute the RMSE between the actual proportion values within each spot and the estimated values.
-The results are visualizaed in a boxplot, and a one-sided test ([Wilcoxon signed-rank test](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.wilcoxon.html)) is also conducted to see whether stereoscope performs better than the other methods.
+The results are visualizaed in a boxplot, and a one-sided test ([Wilcoxon signed-rank test](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.wilcoxon.html)) is also conducted to see whether Stereoscope performs better than the other methods.

 ```console